hiivan/hiivan.github.io/_posts/2020-07-05-journaling-as-a-tool-for-self-help.md

 ---
 layout: post
-title: Journaling as a tool for self-therapy.
+title: Journaling as a tool for self-help.
 date: 2020-07-05
 categories: Posts📌
-tags: [self-help]
+tags: [journaling]
 last_modified_at:
 ---